GaoxingZheng/UFA_toolbox/README.md

 The recommended computer configurations are listed below (Table 2).

-Table 2 | Software and hardware configurations are required for the accelerate calculation.
+Table 2 | Software and hardware configurations are required for the accelerated calculation.
 Abbreviations: HDD -- Hard disk drive.

 ![](Table_2.png)